WhaleOTE/Steam-Status-Tracker/README.md

 - You can track one or two Steam accounts at the same time with the script.
 Replace "None" with a SteamID and it'll track it as well.
 - The script checks the status every minute by default, but you can modify the `time.sleep(60)` line in the script to adjust to your preference.
 - Do not remove the '' in the `YOUR_API_KEY` or `STEAM_ID_1`
+- You are limited to one hundred thousand (100,000) calls to the Steam Web API per day.